 Very interesting.
-What can you say about your workouts?
+What can you tell us about your workouts?

 I work out strictly through calisthenics so I really use no weight lifting, no traditional dumbbells, barbells.
 I wake up and I go to the park.
 So I do a lot of different pull-ups, push-ups, dips.
 I try a lot of different moves.
 I like to experiment with my creativity.
 Do as much as I can with all the equipment I have.

 Ok.
-And how would your typical workout would look like?
+And how would your typical workout look like?